 The rate of pay the job advert quotes must be equal to, or more than the National Minimum Wage (NMW) even though the employer might employ someone qualifying for the lower NMW rates.
 This applies unless there is a lawful exemption.

 The NMW rate is different depending on age.
-Employers must guarantee to meet the wage rate based on the suitability of the person and not their age.
+Employers must guarantee to meet the wage rate based upon the suitability of the person and not their age.

-Commission only vacancies, must state the available job pays commission only and can achieve a wage equivalent to or more than the National Minimum Wage and / or the National Living Wage (NLW).
+Commission-only vacancies must state the available job pays commission only and can achieve a wage equivalent to or more than the NMW and / or the National Living Wage (NLW).

-The wage rate for commission only or zero hour contract vacancies must be entered as the NMW, with details in the job description to clarify that the job seeker can achieve a wage equivalent to or more than NMW.
+The wage rate for commission-only or zero-hour contract vacancies must be entered as the NMW, with details in the job description to clarify that the jobseeker can achieve a wage equivalent to, or more than, the NMW.